Azby-Cxdw/Study/Physics/Physics.md

 ### Acceleration

 > The rate of change of velocity over time is called acceleration.
+When velocity changes, acceleration exists.

 If there is a change in magnitude or the direction in the velocity of a body the body is said to be accelerating.
 By definition acceleration is a vector quantity.

+If the object is speeding up, the velocity and acceleration will have same signs or else they will be speeding in negative direction or decelerating.

+Acceleration is any change in the state of motion.
+There are 3 basic ways to change your state of motion:

+1. Increase your speed
+2. Decrease your speed
+3. Change your direction

+Accelerations are produced by forces.
+You cannot have an acceleration without a net force present, and transversely you cannot have a net force without producing an acceleration.

 #### Formula

 > **Acceleration** = **Change in Velocity** / **Time**
 > **a** = **v<sub>f</sub>** - **v<sub>i</sub>** / **t**

+- Acceleration is a vector quantity.
-- The SI Unit of acceleration is _ms<sup>2</sup>_
+- The SI Unit of acceleration is _m/s<sup>2</sup>_
 - Dimension = LT<sup>-2</sup> or M<sup>0</sup>L<sup>1</sup>T<sup>-2</sup>
+- Acceleration can be positive or negative.

 If the velocity is decreasing the acceleration is negative.
 The negative acceleration is also known as retardation or deceleration.

+#### Extra Formulas

+> _**v**<sub>f</sub>_ = _**v**<sub>i</sub>_ + **at**

 <details>